Dominik-Workshop/Linear_power_supply/README.md

 > (The bode plot also looks better)
 > </details>

-## Otput Measurements
+## Output Measurements
 Output voltage waveforms before changing Q1 to a BJT can be found in measurements.pdf

 ## Project details
-I used this 12 300VA transformer, which I sligtly modified.
+I used this 12 300VA transformer, which I slightly modified.
 The secondary winding consisted of 4 wires connected in parallel.
 I split them in 2 and connected in series, getting 24V with a center tap).
-Last but not least I added another winding of around 8V.
+Last but not least, I added another winding of around 8V.
 ![image](https://user-images.githubusercontent.com/100617381/183007895-9f96c52b-03fa-483e-87bb-669523269e95.png)

 I used an old graphics card's heatsink for cooling.